Famous birds of Costa Rica

 A keel-billed toucan in Costa Rica’s rainforest

-As beautiful as their beaks are, they also very functional and help pick berries for them.
-Aside from eating fruits from flowering trees, they consume eggs of other insects, birds, and smaller reptiles as well.
+As beautiful as their beaks are, they are also very functional and help pick berries for them.
+Aside from eating fruits from flowering trees, they consume eggs from other insects, birds, and smaller reptiles.

 You can spot flocks of keel-billed toucans at Monteverde Cloud Forest Reserve, Tortuguero National Park, and La Selva Protected Zone.
-Once you find yourself in a Toucan territory, you can hear these birds sing a toucan song which turns out to be a unique experience.
+Once you find yourself in a Toucan territory, you can hear these birds sing a Toucan song, which is a unique experience.

 3. Hummingbirds

-Hummingbirds are the most common species seen in Costa Rica which can be spotted all over the country.
+Hummingbirds are the most common species seen in Costa Rica, and they can be spotted all over the country.

-There are 52 species of Hummingbird in Costa Rica so there is a possibility you come across various types, ranging from different colors and sizes.
+There are 52 species of hummingbirds in Costa Rica, so there is a possibility you will come across various types, ranging in colour and size.

 A Rufous hummingbird visits a flower